clangordon/physics-bioweapon/README.md

 ### “Nazi” Health Service
 After the “Nazi” Health Service almost cracked my bottom rib whilst forcibly injecting me for a disease which they know I don’t have…

-And then writing up fictional medical records which are completely false.
+And then wrote up fictional medical records which are completely false.

 I decided I would release this (satirical) Physics Bioweapon for everyone under the AGPLv3.